-Publishers can also make their sites mobile-friendly by using responsive templates that resize according to the device where it is being viewed.
+Publishers can also make their sites mobile-friendly by using responsive templates that resize according to the device it is being viewed upon.
 This guarantees a good user experience no matter the device (tablet, phone or desktop) and has become an industry standard.

-Ad viewability also improves through good design principles: a clear visual hierarchy, symmetry and pleasing proportions, white space and clean design.
+Ad viewability also improves through good design principles: a clear visual hierarchy, symmetry, pleasing proportions, white space and clean design.

 Another key consideration for ad viewability is speed.
 Sites that are laden with ads from multiple ad networks can typically take a long time to load, which can result in a lower ad viewability as users click away before the ads load.
 Techniques for speeding up ad delivery can greatly improve ad viewability.

 In addition to activities focused on the delivery of ads, publishers can also begin measuring and validating ad viewability through third party software and making those metrics available to advertisers.